harishraisinghani/learn-talk-tech-surrey/Build-Website-Scratch/lesson.md

 ```

 #### Classes vs. IDs
-* Classes - used to denote multiple elements that will receive the same sytling.
-In the HTML code, classess are denoted using the element keyword `class` in an HTML element:
+* Classes - used to denote multiple elements that will receive the same styling.
+In the HTML code, classes are denoted using the element keyword `class` in an HTML element:

 ```
 <div class="introduction-section">